EricMFink/ProfessionalResponsibility/_drafts/AdvertisingQuestions&Answers.md

 ### Question 9.

 The correct answer is C. Under Rule 7.5(d), lawyers may not state or imply that they practice as a partnership or other organization if that is not true.
 Here, these lawyers are both solo practitioners, but use of the name “Chapman & McCain" would imply that they are a partnership.
 Answer A is incorrect because it is not enough to share office space.
 If the lawyers do not practice as part of the same organization, they may not imply that they do.
 Answer B. is incorrect because it is irrelevant that the lawyers are using their real names.
 The problem is the implication that they practice as part of an organization when in truth they do not.
-Answer D. is incorrect because it would permit a form of "bait and switch.”
+Answer D. is incorrect because it would permit a form of "bait and switch."
 The firm name may attract clients because it implies that this is a law firm — indeed, that is one of the reasons the lawyers want to use it - and it would be unfair and deceptive to allow clients to come to them for that reason only to be told that, after all, the lawyers do not practice as a firm.

 ### Question 10.